Saudi group campaigns against ban on women driving

 "If the state refuses to lift this (driving) ban on women, we call on it to offer citizens its justifications for the ban," reads the petition posted on the website.
 "The state is not a father or a mother and the citizens are not children."

-While no laws explicitly ban Saudi women from driving, citizens must use locally issued licences.
+While no laws explicitly ban Saudi women from driving, citizens must use locally issued licenses.
 These are not issued to women, making it in effect illegal for them to drive.

 At least two similar campaigns in the past two years have failed to bring change, with the authorities detaining several women and making them sign pledges not to drive again.